nageshchauhan/thinkofspring.io/spring-core/2_spring_ioc_container.md

 ## Spring IoC Container

-Spring container is collection of objects and the IoC container is responsible for instantiate, configure and assemble the objects.
+Spring container is collection of objects, and the IoC container is responsible for instantiate, configure and assemble the objects.
 The IoC container gets information from XML file.
 Spring container is responsible for managing the life cycle of object.

 In our application we can create object manually and can be created through Spring IoC container.
 But the difference in creating object manually and through spring container is that, lifecycle of manually created objects are maintained by developer whereas lifecycle of spring container created objects are maintained by spring itself.<br><br>